coatyio/coaty-js/docs/man/developer-guide.md

    `CommunicationManager.observeIoValue()` for a given IO actor these events can be observed.

-> **Note**: IO values cannot only be routed between Coaty-defined IO sources and
+> **Note**: Not only can IO values be routed between Coaty-defined IO sources
-> actors, but also from external publishing sources to Coaty-defined IO actors
+> and actors, but also from external publishing sources to Coaty-defined IO
-> and from Coaty-defined IO sources to external subscribing actors.
-In this
+> actors and from Coaty-defined IO sources to external subscribing actors.
+In
-> case, the associating route is not created by an IO router, but defined by the
+> this case, the associating route is not created by an IO router, but defined
-> external source or actor component.
-For details, see property
+> by the external source or actor component.
+For details, see code documentation
-> `IoPoint.externalRoute`.
+> of property `IoPoint.externalRoute`.

 ### IO Routing implementation